ably-labs/live-caption-demo/README.md

 # The application

-The entire application contains a couple of HTML files
+The app itself

 - `index.html` - the transcription UI
 - `view.html` - a sharable UI to see transcription text
-- `index.ts` - our entry point
+- `index.ts` - the entry point
-- `style.css` - our styles
+- `style.css` - styles

 There's also a `/js` folder that contains: